How Does Surrogacy works?

 A pelvic scan is administered by a fertility expert to eliminate the possibility of fluid in the uterus or a cyst, and for evaluating the endometrium lining’s thickness.
 Some of the testing methods include a physical examination and a pelvic ultrasound apart from other treatments.
 Hormonal profile and blood tests are also performed at this stage.
 A fertility doctor then discusses the process of surrogacy with you and discusses all the possible side effects or risks of it.

 Gestational carriers have to take birth control pills for matching the menses cycle of an intended female parent or an egg donor before the upcoming IVF session.
 The pills enable a doctor to regulate and fine-tune the menses of an egg donor and make the IVF cycle more manageable.
 This step can prove to be quite significant if a traveling egg donor is being used.

-Managing frozen embryos transfer is easier compared to performing a fresh cycle and transfer session.
+Managing frozen embryo transfer is easier compared to performing a fresh cycle and transfer session.

 - Preparing the Uterus Lining

-The embryos transfer process generally happens between day 18 and 21 of the surrogate’s menses.
+The embryo transfer process generally happens between days 18 and 21 of the surrogate’s menses.
 This is a major step indicating progress to the intended parents.

 - Embryos Transfer

 Embryos transfer is an easier process compared to egg pickup and it does not require any anesthesia.

 A catheter is generally utilized for transferring embryos into the uterus of a surrogate woman vaginally.
 It is a process that can last for up to 20 minutes.
 It is a single-day process and the surrogate only needs to rest for a few hours.
 She usually has to take injectable or oral meds and rest for a few days to recover.